trodemaster/packer-macOS-11/README.md

 * VMware Fusion 12.0 or greater

 ## Upate submodules
-After cloneing this repo you must pull down the submodules by running the following command from the root of the repo.
+After cloning this repo you must pull down the submodules by running the following command from the root of the repo.

     git submodule update --remote

 ## Adjust resources
 It's likely you will need to adjust the cpu and RAM requirements to match your available resources.
-Find the source deffinition for the named build your targeting and adjust the following values to size.
+Find the source definition for the named build your targeting and adjust the following values to size.
 Below is an example of workable lower specs.
 ```
   cpus   = "2"
   cores  = "2"